nezdemkovski/homelab-helm-charts/DEPLOYMENT.md

 # Deployment Guide for Homelab Helm Charts

-This repository contains Helm charts for homelab applications, designed to work with ArgoCD for GitOps deployment.
+This repository contains an umbrella Helm chart for homelab applications, designed to work with ArgoCD for GitOps deployment.

 ## Repository Structure